Understanding the UK Energy Price Cap: What It Is and What It Means for You

 Ofgem updates the price cap every three months:

 Energy bills can feel overwhelming, but you don’t have to figure it out alone.
-Our team is here to help you understand what the price cap means for your household, what support you might be entitled to, and we give advice and practical support to help reduce energy use and keep your bills down.
+Our team is here to help you understand what the price cap means for your household, what support you might be entitled to and we give advice and practical support to help reduce energy use and keep your bills down.

 Pop into one of our drop‑in sessions, we hold them regularly all over Torbay, Teignbridge, Mid Devon, East Devon and Exeter.
 Our friendly team can give lots of help and advice and can also set you up with a home visit* from one of our home energy experts.

-*eligibility criteria apply for home visits
+* Eligibility criteria apply for home visits